EJIMVINCENT/simple_shell/README.md

 This is an ALX Simple Shell Project.
 The Authors are Vincent and Erick.
-Here are the functions created for the project:\n
+Here are the functions created for the project:
 1. _strlen;
 2. _strcpy;
 3. _strdup;